Linux Is Not As Safe As You Think

 Well yeah, of course it's that open sores stolen software's fault.
 If you bought it on a CD like any God-fearing capitalist, you'd have been safe, but no, you went and downloaded it without paying for it like some sort of Satan-loving communist.

-Percentage change (Score:1)
+Percentage change (Score:3, Insightful)

 Linux is exactly as safe as I think it is, though.
 That's why I'm careful to lock it down just as I would any other system.

+This is a "using a desktop operating system for an embedded product" problem.

+When you do that, you get millions of lines of code that are not strictly relevant to your application along for the ride.
+And every time there's an update, hundreds of thousands of lines may have changed, that you have to review, test, compile, and transmit the result to the device somehow, even if the actual security fix you care about is only a handful of lines.

-Not a level comparison (Score:1)
+Not a level comparison (Score:5, Insightful)

 The DSL router issue was